 The weighted average interest rate on fixed rate residential loans and variable-rate loans increased by around 0.8 and 0.5 percentage points respectively compared with the previous quarter, according to the latest official data available for the first quarter of 2023.

 Mortgage rates are on average 2.3 and 2.8 percentage points higher than in the last quarter of 2021 (Figure 3).
-More recent data from Moneyfacts, a price comparison site, indicate that the average five-year mortgage rate as of 9 June 2023, increased from 4.97% to 5.41% at the beginning of May.
+More recent data from Moneyfacts, a price comparison site, indicate that the average five-year mortgage rate increased from 4.97% at the beginning of May to 5.41% as of 9 June 2023. .

-Similarly, the average two-year fixed mortgage rate rose from 5.26% to 5.83% at the start of May.
+Similarly, the average two-year fixed mortgage rate rose from 5.26% to 5.83% as of 9 June 2023.
 If these rates are compared to the average mortgage rates provided by the Financial Conduct Authority (FCA) in Figure 3, the average mortgage rates in the UK are now close to the levels seen during the global financial crisis.

 Nationwide, the UK’s second largest mortgage lender, has reported that the standard mortgage rate on its variable rate mortgage product will increase from 7.74% to 7.99% from 1 July 2023, in line with the Bank of England bank rate rise.